-If you want to pay off both the capital and the interest of a mortgage at the same time, then you might want to take out a repayment mortgage.
+If you want to pay off both the capital and the interest of a mortgage simultaneously, you might want to take out a repayment mortgage.
 Although the monthly payments are generally higher, repayment mortgages allow you to completely own the property once the term has finished.

-Interest only mortgages only require you to pay the interest of the mortgage each month.
+Interest only mortgages require you to pay the mortgage's interest each month.
 As a result, the monthly payments are much smaller than other mortgages.
-Unlike repayment mortgages, interest only mortgage do not enable you to own the property at the end of the term.
+Unlike repayment mortgages, interest-only mortgage do not enable you to own the property at the end of the term.

 Making overpayments may be a good way of paying off your mortgage quickly.
 However, if you want to make regular overpayments, you should check with your mortgage provider; some banks will charge early repayment charges to those who make overpayments.